What are listed buildings?

 - That notice, in writing, be submitted to the council as soon as is reasonably possible, justifying in detail the works carried out.

-If you find yourself in a situation where you believe such works are necessary you should contact the Conservation Officer immediately, ideally before undertaking any works.
+If you find yourself in a situation where you believe such works are necessary you should contact (external link) the Conservation Officer immediately, ideally before undertaking any works.